Raouf25/Spring-Boot-efficient-search-API/README.md

 ```

 - **Paging:**
-uses “size” to narrow down the number of results shown to a specific number, and “offset” to specify which part of the results range to be shown
+uses “size” to narrow down the number of results shown to a specific number and “offset” to specify which part of the results range to be shown
-— this is important in cases where the number of total results is greater than the one presented, this works like a pagination you may encounter on many websites
+— this is important in cases where the number of total results is greater than the one presented, this works like pagination you may encounter on many websites
 Usually, these features are used by adding a so-called query parameter to the endpoint that is being called.
 ```
 GET /api/cars?limit=100